AshishKakran/learn-web/design/units/README.md

-# Cascading and Inheritance in CSS
+# Units and CSS variables
 ### Relative units

 *Length* is the formal name for a CSS value that denotes a distance measurement.
 Its a number followed by a unit, such as 5px.
 Percentages are similar to length, but not technically the same thing.